airbnb/chronon/docs/source/Tiled_Architecture.md

 Tiling or the tiled architecture is a modification to Chronon's online architecture to store pre-aggregates (also known as "IRs" or Intermediate Representations) in the Key-Value store instead of individual events.

-The primary purpose of tiling is to increase scalability and decrease feature serving latency.
+The primary purpose of tiling is to improve handling of hot keys, increase scalability, decrease feature serving latency.

 The tiled architecture, as it is now, requires [Flink](https://flink.apache.org/).